mtoqeerzafar/BSDSF23M052-OS-A01/REPORT.md

 If mystrlen is used by the program, nm bin/client_static will show mystrlen as a defined symbol (e.g., T mystrlen).
 This demonstrates that static linking copied the library's object code into the executable at link time — there is no runtime dependency on libmyutils.a.

 Include small outputs (e.g., ar -t and nm snippets) and a short paragraph interpreting them.

+Feature 4 Questions :

+Q1 — What is Position-Independent Code (-fPIC) and why required?
+-fPIC instructs the compiler to produce machine code that does not assume it will be loaded at a fixed absolute address.
+PIC uses relative addressing through GOT/PLT so the same compiled code can be mapped at different addresses in different processes.
+Shared libraries are loaded into arbitrary addresses by the OS loader (to allow address space layout randomization and sharing), therefore object files used to produce .so must be position-independent so relocation is safe and efficient.

+Q2 — Explain file size difference between static and dynamic clients.
+A statically-linked executable includes the library code copied from the .a into the final binary at link time, so the executable contains all used library functions — increasing its size.
+A dynamically-linked executable contains only references (DT_NEEDED entries) to the shared library; the actual code lives in .so and is loaded at runtime.
+Therefore client_static is larger; client_dynamic is smaller.
+Additionally, multiple processes using the same .so share a single memory copy.

+Q3 — What is LD_LIBRARY_PATH and why necessary?
+LD_LIBRARY_PATH is an environment variable used by the dynamic loader to locate shared libraries at runtime before searching system default locations (/lib, /usr/lib) or RPATH.
+Since lib/libmyutils.so lives in the project directory (not a system path), the loader cannot find it by default, so we set LD_LIBRARY_PATH=$(pwd)/lib so the dynamic loader knows where to look.
+This demonstrates that the loader is responsible for locating shared libraries at program start and will only succeed if libraries are in its search paths or have an embedded runpath.